SAPDshell/helloworld/README.md

-Simple HelloWorld application
+This is a simple Hello World application.

 Usage
 -----
-After forking please maintain
+After forking, please maintain
 - deployment.json

 change hostname, enter URL of your HANA instance